miguelcorralesg/miguelcorralesg.github.io/_posts/2022-06-06-EAGE-Hackathon.md

 ---

 Hello everybody, welcome to a new post.
-This post is related to my first participation in a Hackathon in Madrid, Spain, as part of the EAGE 2022 Annual exhibition.
+It is related to my first participation in a Hackathon in Madrid-Spain :es: as part of the EAGE 2022 Annual exhibition.

 # EAGE Hackathon 2022